lxqt/lxqt.github.io/_posts/2025-7-30-point-release-wayland-session.md

 categories: release
 ---

-The LXQt team announce a point releases of **lxqt-wayland-session 0.2.1**
+The LXQt team announce a point release of **lxqt-wayland-session 0.2.1**

 Changes: